mabq/arch-setup/README.md

 ## About this script

+This script must be run with `ansible-pull`.
+We specify where the repository must be cloned in

 There are three roles:

     - `base` -- applies to all machines, includes all the base programs (command-line only) and configuration files